How SAP is Now Strip Mining its Customers

 “..she (the judge) resisted SAP’s full demands, declaring that such usage did not need to be licensed at professional user level – £9,400 per user including VAT, as demanded by SAP – but rather as other types of users that could not be identified and were not listed in SAP’s price lists.”

-Again, SAP has a large number of SAP user / SAP license types on its price list.
+Again, SAP has many SAP user / SAP license types on its price list.

 The following questions naturally arise.

-- How can any SAP customer figure out the appropriate SAP license if a litigated court case cannot make that determination?
+• How can any SAP customer determine the appropriate SAP license if a litigated court case cannot make that determination?

 My View on the Diageo Case

-The only type of indirect access definition that I find reasonable is when an entity essentially duplicates the functionality or a part of a software vendor’s functionality and then uses that functionality to circumvent the intent of the application purchased from that software vendor.
+The only type of indirect access definition that I find reasonable is when an entity essentially duplicates the functionality or a part of a software vendor’s functionality and then uses that functionality to circumvent the intent of the application purchased from that vendor.
 The Diageo case is not even close to meeting that definition because SAP ERP does not have CRM functionality.
-SAP has its CRM software, which is purchased as a separate product from the SAP ERP system.
+SAP has its CRM software purchased as a separate product from the SAP ERP system.
 Salesforce CRM relies on data in the SAP ERP system.
-But there is no duplication of functionality and no circumvention of functionality possible by using Salesforce CRM when connected to the SAP ERP system.
+However, there is no duplication of functionality and no circumvention of functionality possible by using Salesforce CRM when connected to the SAP ERP system.

 If Diageo had purchased SAP CRM instead of Salesforce CRM, would SAP still have demanded that Diageo pay them for the same number of SAP ERP licenses?

-However, the answer is, in fact, “no.” There is, in my view, no way that SAP would have claimed Diageo if Diageo had purchased SAP CRM instead of Salesforce CRM.
+However, the answer is, in fact, “no.” In my view, there is no way that SAP would have claimed Diageo if Diageo had purchased SAP CRM instead of Salesforce CRM.

 SAP as Legacy